 Mounting technical debt

-Strategic and systems thinking depend on each other.
+Strategic thinking and systems thinking depend on each other.
 Collective decision making, also called argumentation, builds bridges between Why, What and How.
 Done well, these bridges foster emergence: delivering a whole that is greater than the sum of its parts.

 In upcoming articles, we’ll continue to explore strategic and systems thinking.
 We’ll outline practical methods for structuring and discuss related skills.
 Want to follow along?
 Subscribe to Architecting Enterprise and receive our monthly edition.